 Financial Liabilities

-- Financial liabilities at fair value through profit or loss;
+- Financial liabilities at fair value through profit or loss (FVTPL),

-- Financial liabilities at amortised cost (loans and borrowings).
+- Financial liabilities measured at amortised cost (e.g., loans and borrowings, trade and other payables), or

-Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included as finance costs in the statement of profit and loss.
-This category generally applies to borrowings.
+This category includes interest-bearing loans and borrowings that are subsequently measured using the effective interest rate (EIR) method.
+Gains and losses are recognised in profit or loss upon derecognition or through the amortisation process.
+Amortised cost is calculated by considering any premium or discount on acquisition and fees or costs that are an integral part of the EIR.
+The amortisation is recognised under finance costs in the statement of profit and loss.

 iii) Derecognition